 Even before the famous demonetization in India which discontinued ₹500 & ₹1000 notes as legal tender, there’s another unofficial Demonetization of ₹10 Coin.
-Unofficial in the sense that there was no such official announcement by any govt authority regarding this, unlike the demonetization in Nov 8, last year.
-I’m writing this post as i think this issue should bring to your notice that some commercial establishments and shop keepers are not accepting ₹10 coins.
-Some says they are not accepting the said coins and the reason behind is that their Bank also not accepting these coins.
+Unofficial in the sense that there was no such official announcement by any govt authority regarding this, unlike the demonetization on Nov 8, last year.
+I’m writing this post as I think this issue should bring to your notice that some commercial establishments and shopkeepers are not accepting ₹10 coins.
+Some say they are not accepting the said coins and the reason behind is that their Bank also not accepting these coins.

-The incident happened to me also, few days back in a small tea stall when I drink a cup of tea in Silchar near Mediland Hospital in Itkhola, that time i had a ₹10 coin and a ₹500 rupee note.
-But, the shopkeeper refused to accept the coin at any cost and said that nobody accpts thses coins he already had few coins in his cash.
+The incident happened to me also, a few days back in a small tea stall when I drink a cup of tea in Silchar near Mediland Hospital in Itkhola, that time I had a ₹10 coin and a ₹500 rupee note.
+But, the shopkeeper refused to accept the coin at any cost and said that nobody accepts these coins he already had few coins in his cash.
 As I had no other option he even said to pay the money later but refused to accept the ₹10 coin.
 The ₹10 coin is the highest denominated coin available and being circulated in India since 2005.